Create a direct deal

 OptionDescription

-Viewability A measure of how often an impression is actually seen by a user.
+ViewabilityClosed A measure of how often an impression is actually seen by a user.
 For example, an ad that is served at the bottom of a page that requires a user to scroll to see it will likely have a lower viewability score than an ad that loads at the top of a page.

 Select the minimum viewability probability percentage that you want to target in the deal.
-For more information, see What is viewability?.
+For more information, see What is viewability?

-Video completion rate The percentage of video advertisements that play to completion.
+Video completion rateClosed The percentage of video advertisements that play to completion.
 Also known as view through rate and video completion rate.
-(VCR)
+(VCR) (Beta)

 Select the minimum VCR percentage that you want to target in the deal.
-For more information about what VCR is and how we predict it, see Targeting video completion rate (VCR) in a deal (Alpha).
+For more information about what VCR is and how we predict it, see Targeting video completion rate (VCR) in a deal (Beta).

-Click-through rate (CTR) CTR measures the percentage of times an ad was clicked.
+Click-through rate (CTR)Closed CTR measures the percentage of times an ad was clicked.
+(Beta)

 Video placements